-Figure 3: Turbine alignment check based on the comparison of a ground based lidar wind direction measured with the velocity azimuth display technique (VAD) and the turbine wind direction (yaw error) plotted against the wind speed.
+Figure 3.
+Turbine alignment check based on the comparison of a ground-based lidar wind direction measured with the velocity azimuth display (VAD) technique and the turbine wind direction (yaw error) plotted against the wind speed.
 The median yaw error per wind speed bin is indicated by the black dots and the overall mean by a horizontal line.
-Data are averages of one minute periods and obtained from the experimental setup described in Section 2.3.
+Data are averages of 1 min periods and obtained from the experimental setup described in Sect.
+2.3.